United at the foot

 10h00 on 1st and 3rd Sunday

-1st Sunday at NGLC & 3rd Sunday at APN Chapel, next door
+1st Sunday at NGLC & 3rd Sunday at the APN Chapel next door, both with Holy Communion.

 Our Services